Skip to main content

 All of the must-visit Seattle destinations for Grey’s Anatomy fans

-Yes, the hit medical drama Grey’s Anatomy is still airing on ABC and season 19 is on the horizon.
+Yes, the hit medical drama Grey’s Anatomy is still airing on ABC and season 21 is in full swing.
 While the focus of the show is Meredith Grey and the doctors working at Grey Sloan Memorial Hospital – be prepared for breakups, makeups and scandals – all the drama is set against the picturesque (and sometimes rainy) backdrop of Seattle.

-Seattle has been a dazzling setting for so many movies and TV shows but Shonda Rhimes’ hit show has brought even more pop culture love to the Emerald City.
-Even though the majority of filming takes place inside the hospital (aka a studio in LA), the show also features scenes and exterior shots of Seattle to give it authenticity.
+Seattle has been a dazzling setting for so many movies and TV shows but Shonda Rhimes’ hit show (she’s also the producer of Bridgerton!) has brought even more pop culture love to the Emerald City.
+Despite being set in Seattle, however, much of the Grey’s Anatomy filming is done in LA on sets – though the show features many beautiful establishing shots of Seattle itself for that authenticity.

-The Grey’s fandom is real and alive, even though they’re always killing off our fave characters.
-So when you are done binging all 360+ hours of the show on Netflix and are ready to ditch the screen and see the charming city IRL, here are all the Grey’s Anatomy destinations in Seattle you have to visit…
+The Grey’s fandom is real and alive, even though they’re always killing off our fave characters, so, when you are done bingeing all 360+ hours of the show and are ready to ditch the screen and see the charming city IRL, here are all the Grey’s Anatomy filming locations in California and Washington state you have to visit…

 View this post on Instagram